keploy/keploy/README.md

 ## How it works?
 #### Safely replays all CRUD operations (including non-idempotent APIs)

-Keploy is added as a middleware to your application that captures and replays all network interaction served to application from any source.
+Keploy is added as a middleware to your application that captures and replays all network interaction served to the application from any source.

-Visit [https://docs.keploy.io](https://docs.keploy.io/docs/keploy-explained/how-keploy-works) to read more in detail..
+Visit [https://docs.keploy.io](https://docs.keploy.io/docs/keploy-explained/how-keploy-works) to read more in detail.

 <img src="https://raw.githubusercontent.com/keploy/docs/main/static/gif/record-replay.gif" width="80%"  alt="Generate Test Case from API call"/>